KamilKsiazek93/VirtualDeanFrontend/README.md

-# Frontend for web application Virtaul Dean
+# Frontend for web application Virtual Dean

 More details you will found in this repository: https://github.com/KamilKsiazek93/VirtualDean